hydrophobia-XR/OfflineUpdateChecker/README.md

 # OfflineUpdateChecker
- This is a small script that can be used to check for Windows updates in an air-gapped network or system that has no direct internet connection.
+ This is a small script that can be used to check for Windows updates in an air-gapped network or Windows computer that has no direct internet connection.

 # DISCLAIMER: